PhewaleZ/Cisco-Packet-Tracer-Projects/Packet-Tracer-Projects/Router-on-a-stick-project/README.md

 In the screenshots below:
 - a smartphone connected to the Guest VLAN is unable to communicate with the Email Server using ICMP
-- PC13, which belongs to an internal enterprise VLAN, is able to communicate successfully unlike the smartphone
+- PC13, which belongs to an internal enterprise VLAN, is able to communicate with the Email server successfully unlike the smartphone

 ![Guest VLAN Ping Failure](screenshots/smartphone-pingatt-emailserver.png)